jlangch/venice/doc/readme/excel.md

 Venice supports generating Excel files if the [Apache POI](https://poi.apache.org/) libs are on the runtime classpath.

-Venice can work with Apache POI 4.1.x and 5.2.x.
+Venice is compatible with Apache POI 4.1.x and 5.2.x.

 Run this script from the REPL to download the newest Apache POI 5.2.x libraries: